kristjanjansen/ut_make/README.md

 # About

-Drush makefiles to build ut.ee.
+Drush makefiles to build http://www.ut.ee.

-1. ut.make is core installation, only the required stuff
+ut.make is core installation, only the required stuff

-2. ut_full.make builds on ut.make, adds optional, experimental or yet-to-be-chosen modules
+ut_dev.make builds on top of ut.make, adds optional, experimental or yet-to-be-chosen modules
-3. ut_theme.make is for theme development

 # Installation

-1. Make sure you have http://drupal.org/project/drush and http://drupal.org/project/drush_make installed
+1. Make sure you have Drush and Drush Make installed

 2. Run following command: